rahulsm27/ETL_project/README.md

 6. Instead of pandas have used dask dataframe for processing.
 In case the code has to be run on dask cluster in future we can utilize the code with very minimial changes.
 The only thing to do will be to connect to dask cluster

+7. 'pre_process.py' is the main file to be run.
+It calls all the function declared in data_cleaners.py file.

+8. 'data_cleaners.py' contains the main logic for cleaning dataset

+9. The utils folder contain the logger configuration

+10. The configs folder contains the config.yaml which contains the configuration paramters utilized through hyrda module in pre_process.py file

 # Docker commands
 1. Pull base image(to be used if image not available) : docker pull python:3.10-slim # if image not available
 2. Build docker service : docker-compose build app